 Today, when everything is downloadable, you have to be creative with your music release to get people to dig in their pockets and give you cash.
-You can release in a kick-ass CD packaging, USB, or vinyl.
+You can release in a kick-ass CD packaging, custom USB sticks, or vinyl pressing in Los Angeles.
 Here are some of the most elaborate music releases of all time.

 (If you’re an indie musician on a tight budget, you may come up with something as awesome but not as expensive.
 There are 1001 ways!
 E-mail us and we’ll give you options.)